swaldman/untemplate-doc/README.md

 | `<()` | Text / code boundary |
 | `()[]~()>` | Header delimeter |

-These have the follwing effects:
+These have the following effects:

 * `<(expression)>` breaks out of plain text and inserts the result into the text
 * `()>` alone, at the beginning of a line, divides the file into a Scala code region, and a